Ceratothoa oestroides: Life cycle

-Fig 2: Infective stages (pulli) extracted from the marsupium of the adult female Ceratothoa oestroides.
+Embryos/pulli extracted from an adult female's marsupium.

-The life cycle of Cymothoidae, which are protandric hermaphrodites, encompasses mating of adult male and female in the host buccal cavity, development of embryos in the female marsupium followed by moulting through pullus stages (I–IV stages).
+In general cymothoids are protandric hermaphrodites: adults mate in the host's buccal cavity, the embryos develop in the female's marsupium, then moult through the pullus stages.
 The first pullus (I stage) can be found only in the marsupium where it moults into second pullus (II stage).
-Although most Cymothoidae have pullus stages I–IV, only pullus stages I and II seem to exist in Ceratothoa oestroides (Fig. 2).
+Although most cymothoids have four pullus stages, only pullus stages I and II seem to exist in Ceratothoa oestroides.

-Fig 3: Ventral view of the head of the adult female Ceratothoa oestroides.

-Fig 4: Dorsal view of the head of the adult female Ceratothoa oestroides.

 Sexual differentiation occurs only after young leave the brood pouch.
-As free swimming manca (infective stage), the parasite will seek and attach to an appropriate host, and will then moult, losing the swimming setae and becoming immotile.
-The parasite attaches on the host body (flanks, fins), and then crawls towards the operculum, where it enters the buccal cavity and settles on the base of the tongue.
-After permanent attachment is completed, another moult follows.
-A seventh segment and pair of pereopods appears, typical for the isopod pre-adult form.
-An isopod in this pre-adult form will function as male until conditions require it to transform in to female.
-Sexual transformation is a complex process and depends on many factors.
-After transformation into female (Figs. 3 and 4), the isopod is known as an adult.
-Alternatively, individuals that are first to reach the buccal cavity may undergo sexual differentiation (male puberty, mature male, transitory male stage, female puberty, mature female).
-Females block sexual differentiation of a second individual parasite within a host.
+As free swimming manca (infective stage), the parasite will seek and attach to an appropriate host, initially attaching onto the host's body (flanks, fins), and then crawls towards the operculum, where it enters the buccal cavity and settles on the base of the tongue.
+Moulting follows, and the isopods lose their swimming setae and becoming sessile.
+After permanent attachment is completed, another moult follows, where a seventh segment and pair of pereopods appears which is typical for the isopod pre-adult form.
+C. oestroides in this pre-adult form is functionally male until various conditions induce its transformation to female.
+After transformation, the isopod is considered to be adult.
+Individuals that are first to reach the buccal cavity may undergo the full process of sexual differentiation (male puberty, mature male, transitory male stage, female puberty, mature female).
+Females block the transformation of a second individual parasite within a host.
 This second individual remains in the mature male stage as long as the female is alive.
 All the life stages of C. oestroides are found on the fish host, if we also include the pulli that are situated in the female pouch.